Imperator: Rome: Development

 The game was developed by Paradox Development Studio and directed by Johan Andersson.
 Formally unveiled in May 2018, the game was released on 25 April 2019 for Windows, macOS, and Linux.
 Imperator: Rome focuses primarily on nations and empires, with a small focus on character management like the game set after it timewise, Crusader Kings III; Andersson hoped that Paradox could make a modern sequel to Europa Universalis: Rome.
-As with recent Paradox Development Studio games, Imperator: Rome was built using the Clausewitz Engine, but with the addition of new software known as "Jomini" (named after 19th century general Antoine-Henri Jomini) that allows for easier and faster creation of mods.
+As with Paradox Development Studio games from the time, Imperator: Rome was built using the Clausewitz Engine, but with the addition of new software known as "Jomini" (named after 19th century general Antoine-Henri Jomini) that allows for easier and faster creation of mods.

 Development and support for the game was suspended by Paradox Interactive by May 2021.
 In June 2022, Paradox announced that the game would receive no further updates unless it was acquired by another studio or there was a surge in demand for the game.

 On the anniversary of the game's launch in 2023, Imperator: Rome received a patch that is accessible through an open beta.
 However, it was stressed that this was not a revival of development on the game.

 In April 2024, Paradox released the 2.0.4 "Augustus" version to the main product channel on all supported platforms.
 This was followed by patch 2.0.5, which was released to the beta channel in December 2024.